anju0422/anju0422/README.md

 - Dashboarding (using BI Tools such as Power BI and Tableau)
 - Excel for generating reports and dashboards using Lookup Functions (Vlookup, Index-Match, Sumifs, Countifs, etc), Pivot Tables, Excel Charts, Data Validation, and Conditional Formatting.

-💡 I’m currently learning Applied Statistics which involves Conditional Probability, Baye's theorem, Random Variables & Distributions, CLT, Hypothesis Testing, etc.
+💡 I’m currently learning Applied Statistics which involves Conditional Probability, Bayes Theorem, Random Variables & Distributions, CLT, Hypothesis Testing, etc.

 💻 I’m currently working on a project where I am doing an EDA on a dataset of Zomato Banglore Restaurant using Python, which involves Pandas, NumPy, Matplotlib, and Seaborn.